akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Microsoft-365/Identity-Lifecycle/README.md

 ## 🚀 Project Summary

+## 🚀 Project Summary

-Simulated a real-world Microsoft 365 onboarding and offboarding workflow using Microsoft Graph PowerShell.
+In this lab, I simulated a real-world Microsoft 365 onboarding and offboarding process using Microsoft Graph PowerShell.

+The goal was to automate how users are created, assigned access, and later removed from the system, just like in a real IT support environment.

 This project demonstrates hands-on experience in:

-- User provisioning and deprovisioning
+- Creating and managing user accounts
-- License assignment and management
+- Assigning and removing Microsoft 365 licenses
-- Group-based access control (RBAC)
+- Using security groups for access control
-- Troubleshooting and validation of identity lifecycle operations
+- Validating and troubleshooting identity lifecycle operations

 ---

 ## 📌 Overview

-In enterprise environments, IT teams are responsible for managing the full lifecycle of user identities — from onboarding new employees to securely offboarding them when they leave.
+In most organizations, IT teams manage the full lifecycle of user accounts — from onboarding new employees to securely removing access when they leave.

+In this lab, I focused on how that process works in Microsoft 365, using PowerShell to automate and validate each step.

-This project simulates that lifecycle using Microsoft 365, focusing on how user access is provisioned, validated, and revoked in a controlled environment.
+The goal was not just to run commands, but to understand how access is granted, verified, and revoked in a real environment.

 ---

-## 🏢 Scenario
+## Scenario

-A new employee joins the Finance department at **Daizsign Ltd**.
+In this scenario, I simulated onboarding a new employee into the Finance department and later offboarding them securely.

 **User Details:**